awsdocs/aws-lambda-developer-guide/doc_source/API_CreateFunction.md

 # CreateFunction<a name="API_CreateFunction"></a>

 Creates a Lambda function\.
-To create a function, you need a [deployment package](https://docs.aws.amazon.com/lambda/latest/dg/deployment-package-v2.html) and an [execution role](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role)\.
-The deployment package contains your function code\.
+To create a function, you need a [deployment package](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html) and an [execution role](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role)\.
+The deployment package is a \.zip file archive or container image that contains your function code\.
 The execution role grants the function permission to use AWS services, such as Amazon CloudWatch Logs for log streaming and AWS X\-Ray for request tracing\.

 When you create a function, Lambda provisions an instance of the function and its supporting resources\.
 If your function connects to a VPC, this process can take a minute or so\.
 During this time, you can't invoke or modify the function\.
 The `State`, `StateReason`, and `StateReasonCode` fields in the response from [GetFunctionConfiguration](API_GetFunctionConfiguration.md) indicate when the function is ready to invoke\.
 For more information, see [Function States](https://docs.aws.amazon.com/lambda/latest/dg/functions-states.html)\.

 A function has an unpublished version, and can have published versions and aliases\.
 The unpublished version changes when you update your function's code and configuration\.
 A published version is a snapshot of your function code and configuration that can't be changed\.
 An alias is a named resource that maps to a version, and can be changed to map to a different version\.
 Use the `Publish` parameter to create version `1` of your function from its initial configuration\.

 The other parameters let you configure version\-specific and function\-level settings\.
 You can modify version\-specific settings later with [UpdateFunctionConfiguration](API_UpdateFunctionConfiguration.md)\.
 Function\-level settings apply to both the unpublished and published versions of the function, and include tags \([TagResource](API_TagResource.md)\) and per\-function concurrency limits \([PutFunctionConcurrency](API_PutFunctionConcurrency.md)\)\.

+You can use code signing if your deployment package is a \.zip file archive\.
+To enable code signing for this function, specify the ARN of a code\-signing configuration\.
+When a user attempts to deploy a code package with [UpdateFunctionCode](API_UpdateFunctionCode.md), Lambda checks that the code package has a valid signature from a trusted publisher\.
+The code\-signing configuration includes set set of signing profiles, which define the trusted publishers for this function\.

 If another account or an AWS service invokes your function, use [AddPermission](API_AddPermission.md) to grant permission by creating a resource\-based IAM policy\.
 You can grant permissions at the function level, on a version, or on an alias\.